arindamjana/arindamjana.github.io/_posts/2025-07-20-fringes-of-academia.md

 ---
 layout:	post
-title:	"Notes from the Fringes of Academia"
+title:	"Notes from the Fringes of Academia #1"
 date:	2025-07-20 12:02:22 +0200
 categories:	miscellany
 ---